 The backlight is completely flicker-free at all brightness levels, which helps reduce eye strain.

-The Samsung M8 Monitor has low enough input lag for a responsive desktop experience as long as you're in 'Game Mode' or have the input labeled as 'PC'.
-You get the same low input lag if you're in 'Game Mode' with the input labeled as Blu-ray, or if you're outside of 'Game Mode' with the input labeled as 'PC'.
-However, the input lag increases once you're out of 'Game Mode' with the input labeled as something else, causing noticeable delay.
+This monitor has low enough input lag for a responsive desktop experience as long as you're in Game Mode or have the input labeled as 'PC'.
+You get the same low input lag if you're in Game Mode with the input labeled as 'Blu-ray', or if you're outside of Game Mode with the input labeled as 'PC'.
+However, the input lag increases once you're out of Game Mode with the input labeled as anything but 'PC', causing noticeable delay.

-The Samsung M8 works well with the PS5 for games up to 60 fps.
-It automatically switches into 'Game Mode' when you start playing a game.
+This monitor works well with the PS5 for games up to 60 fps.
+It automatically switches into Game Mode when you start playing a game.

-The Samsung M8 Monitor works as expected with the Xbox Series X for games under 60 fps.
-Like with the PS5, it has an Auto Low Latency Mode that automatically switches the monitor into Game Mode for low input lag.
+The Samsung Monitor M8 works as expected with the Xbox Series X|S. Like with the PS5, it has an Auto Low Latency Mode that automatically switches the monitor into Game Mode for low input lag.

-The Samsung M8 comes with a Micro-HDMI to HDMI cable, so you don't have to worry about getting an adapter if your device uses HDMI.
+The Samsung M8 comes with a Micro HDMI to HDMI cable, so you don't have to worry about getting an adapter if your device uses HDMI.

 One of the USB-C inputs supports DisplayPort Alt Mode, which allows you to display an image from a compatible device and charge at the same time.
 The other USB-C input is for data transfers only.
 There's a USB-C Preference setting with 'High Resolution' and 'High Data Speed' options, which allows you to choose the USB bandwidth for a higher resolution or faster data transfer.
 It doesn't have any USB-A ports, and if you want a smart monitor that does, you can consider the Samsung Smart Monitor M7/M70C S32CM70.